State Fairgrounds vandalized over the weekend

-HUTCHINSON, Kan. — Cleanup and repairs are being done in preparation for the Kansas State Fair after a number of teens vandalized displays and buildings over the weekend.
+HUTCHINSON, Kan. — Cleanup and repairs are being done in preparation for the Kansas State Fair after teens vandalized displays and buildings over the weekend.

-Police report that a number of 13-year-old teens used knives to slash tents near the Gate 3 area, spray painted a number of portable buildings on display and several fair structures, and poured stain over a number of hot tubs at a vendor’s booth.
+Police report that three 13-year-old teens used knives to slash tents near the Gate 3 area, spray painted a number of portable buildings on display and several fair structures, and poured stain over a number of hot tubs at a vendor’s booth.
+The merchandise was undamaged

 Fair GM Susan Sankey says she is disappointed by the actions of the teens and that the damage is still being assessed.
 She also noted that law enforcement’s presence will certainly be stepped up from now until the fair is over.